hotosm/raw-data-api/docs/src/api/src/app.md

     file_suffix='zip'
 )
 ```
-Used for transferring file to s3 after reading path from the user , It will wait for the upload to complete
+Used for transferring file to s3 after reading path from the user, It will wait for the upload to complete
 Parameters :file_path --- your local file path to upload ,
     file_prefix -- prefix for the filename which is stored
 sample function call :